 Restorative yoga poses are mostly supine and are held between 5 - 15 mins; using bolsters, blankets, and blocks to aid your relaxation and allowing you to reconnect with your breath whilst being fully supported by the props.
 The practice increases your well-being as the calming environment lifts your mood, contributing to stress relief.
 During a 60-minute class I will guide you into 4 or 5 postures: both symmetrical and asymmetrical, providing the body with a total sense of ease.
 I believe that Restorative Yoga can also contribute to workplace well-being and decrease the 15.4 million days lost to stress related sickness absence in 2018, 44% cited reason as Workload*

-I had a long career as a HR Business Partner where I switched to full time yoga teaching, just before COVID, to achieve both personal balance and to increase the opportunities to share the benefits of Restorative & Hatha Yoga.
+I had a lengthy career as a HR Business Partner where I switched to full time yoga teaching, in March 2020, to achieve both personal balance and to increase the opportunities to share the benefits of Restorative & Hatha Yoga.
 Pre COVID, Yoga Assistant to Anna and Panilla Marott at triyoga Camden.

 One of Pātañjali's sūtras really resonates with me and I often quote it in my classes to remind students that yoga is not just the physical practice, āsana.
 "Yogas-citta-vritti-nirodhah (Yoga is the stilling of the changing states of the mind) (1:2)".

-Proud to be Yogamatters Community Leader offering a FREE weekly class online as Yogamatters provides space for the community to practice together and have discussions/ Q&A after practice.
-Sign up from the Yogamatters home page, scroll down until you see me!:)
+Proud to be Yogamatters Community Leader offering a FREE weekly class online as Yogamatters provides space for the community to practice together then enjoy a short Q&A.

-I look forward to practicing with you soon, virtually, or physically.
-Be well.
+I look forward to practicing with you soon.
+Keep safe and well.

 *HSE: Work related stress depression or anxiety statistics in Great Britain, 2018